-PG-7 Support for Registered Nurses who are running for elected public office
+PG-7 Support for registered nurses and nurse practitioners (RNs and NPs) who run for elected public office

-PG-9 Code of Conduct
+PG-9 Code of Conduct and Escalation Process

 PG-10 Assembly Accountability

 Members elect representatives to RNAO to direct the organization, both locally and province-wide.
 The RNAO board of directors, illustrated here in blue, represents the governing body of the association.